jrin771/Everything-LLMs-And-Robotics/PR-Guide.md

 ## WHY PULL REQUESTS?
 In other repositories, such as [awesome-cv](https://github.com/jbhuang0604/awesome-computer-vision) there is the option for email, but I chose to not do that to ensure that every update is treated the same and is in one place.
-More details are in my blog post here: (Is this a shill to get people to pay attention to what I write?
-Perhaps.
-But is it also one of the msot useful things that could ever exist? also true.)
+More details are [here.](https://jrin771.github.io)

+EVENTUALLY FIX THE LINK HERE SO THAT IT GOES TO THE RIGHT PLACE BUT FOR NOW IT'S A PLACEHOLDER

 ## I DON'T KNOW HOW A PULL REQUEST WORKS